luisrico/analytics-ml-lab/instructions/02-Rook-Ceph.md

 First, we have to create a Security Context Contraints (SCC) called "rook-ceph", to let Rook operator have extra capabilities with several Service accounts.
 That is done using a common.yaml to provide all things required in OpenShift for Rook operator.
 Then, we can create operator Rook.io.
+It will create:
-It will create one rook-ceph-operator pod in the newly created rook-ceph project/namespace, plus 2 pods per Openshift worker node:
+* one rook-ceph-operator pod in the newly created rook-ceph project/namespace
-1 rook-ceph-agent + 1 rook-discoverer.
+* plus 2 pods per Openshift worker node: 1 rook-ceph-agent + 1 rook-discoverer.

 ```
 oc create -f common.yaml